thavysoukm1974-ctrl/clinic-db/README.md

 > sale points back to its visit (`sales.visit_id`) — there's no separate
 > prescription table.
 A visit is never *forced* to have a sale: a patient can be
 > seen and buy nothing.

-## What comes next (build order)

-1. ✅ Schema — the tables.
-2. ✅ Simple actions: add a patient, record a visit, record a sale **and decrease stock** (FEFO, non-expired only).
-3. ✅ Views/alerts: what's expiring soon, what's low on stock (usable stock only).
-4. ✅ Reports: sales by month, totals for a period, best sellers (`reports.py`); a patient's visit history (`visits.py`).
-5. 🔨 A simple user interface — text menu (`app.py`) and a tabbed Tkinter window (`gui.py`).
-Every feature, including all data entry (add medicine, receive stock, add patient/employee/supplier, record visit, add follow-up), is in the window.
-Left to do: polish the look (and reorganise the many tabs).

-Each step is built and explained one small piece at a time, so I understand it before moving on.

-## Still to confirm with my mother

-- What does she look up during a normal day?
-(Each answer points to a report.)
-- One computer or several at once?
-(Decides SQLite vs PostgreSQL timing.)
-- Any existing notebook/spreadsheet to import as a starting point?
-- **Stock habit:** will she keep a new batch boxed until the current one runs out (so only one batch is open at a time)?
-This keeps the shelf matching the database's soonest-expiry-first selling.
-(See DECISIONS.md #20.)
-- **Short-stock rule:** set PER MEDICINE (the `allow_partial_sale` flag).
-Owner said (2026-08-20): she GIVES the partial amount and schedules the patient to come back for the rest when it runs out -> partial selling is normal, so the default is now allow-partial; the flag marks exceptions she chooses.
-STILL
-  OPEN: what to do for a **walk-in** customer (no consultation) when stock is short. (#22.)
-- *(Built)* "schedule to come back" -- `followups.py` estimates when given medicine runs out (quantity / daily dose) and lists patients to call.
-Owner confirmed the trigger is running out, not a fixed date.